Iwasawa theory for Symmetric Square of non-$p$-ordinary eigenforms: -modules and analytic main conjectures

-be a non-trivial $E$-vector space.
+is a non-trivial $E$-vector space.
 Since the Iwasawa theoretic Selmer complex has no cohomology in degree $3$, we have the following canonical isomorphism thanks to the control theorem for Selmer complexes: